Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 analysis := MTAnalysis new.
 analysis classesToMutate: { MyColor }.
 analysis testClasses: { MyColorTest }.
+analysis run.
 analysis generalResult inspect
 ```
 TODO test code above with latest version

 However even those tools have some limits.
 For example implicit references such as pseudo variable or creating objects with literals won't be caught.
 For example, most tests for booleans use the `true` and `false` pseudo variables.
 These make the reference to the Boolean class implicit, and it won't be rewritten to point to the new class boolean class when duplicating those.
 Using a literal notation in tests such as `#( 1 2 7)` won't be rewritten when trying to duplicate `Array` for mutation testing.
 Finally some syntactic sugar such as sending a message to a first class to create an instance of a second one also blinds the rewritting during duplication.
-When duplicating `Point` and its tests, test using the `@` message to create points (ex: 1@6 creates a point where x is 1 and y is 6) are not rewritten.*
+When duplicating `Point` and its tests, test using the `@` message to create points (ex: 1@6 creates a point where x is 1 and y is 6) are not rewritten.

 Studying such core classes requires more work to create an accurate copy before running the mutation analysis on it.